 As the name suggests, crowdfunding platforms enable groups of people to pool their resources to invest in new ideas – either for profit, or to help causes they believe in.

-Since the credit crisis, this type of alternative funding has grown at a rapid rate.
-Kickstarter, a US-based platform raised $480m in 2013 alone, and UK-based Funding Circle raised £130m for new businesses in 2013.
+Post credit crisis, this type of alternative funding has grown at a rapid rate and it still continues to increase.
+Kickstarter, a US-based platform raised just under $580 million in 2016 alone, and UK-based Funding Circle raised £2.6 billion for new businesses in the six years since they were founded.

 Many small firms have been unable (or unwilling) to secure traditional bank lending, so securing funds from a collective of willing investors is an attractive alternative.
 Firms have the opportunity to raise money from like-minded individuals without having to wade through layers of red tape, and would-be investors have the chance to invest in what could be the ‘next big thing’ – for a profit, or otherwise.